 In relation to certain products, we outsource part of the work to contract manufacturers, by using these contract manufacturers for purpose of raw material contract manufacturing to produce final intermediate.
 For such orders, the performance of the product for our client depends partly on our performance and partly on that of our contract manufacturers.
-While there have been no material delays on part of our contract manufacturers, any such delay or failure on the part of a contract manufacturer to complete its work in the future, for any reason, could also result in: (i) delayed payment to us for our products; (ii) liquidated damages may become payable by us; (iii) claims may be brought against us for losses suffered as a result of our non-performance; (iv) our clients may terminate our contracts; (v) disruption in manufacturers may not have adequate financial resources to meet their indemnity obligations to us.
+While there have been no material delays on part of our contract manufacturers, any such delay or failure on the part of a contract manufacturer to complete its work in the future, for any reason, could also result in: (i) delayed payment to us for our products; (ii) liquidated damages may become payable by us; (iii) claims may be brought against us for losses suffered as a result of our non-performance; (iv) our clients may terminate our contracts; (v) disruption in manufacturing schedule; (vi) increase in cost; and (vii) damage to our reputation.
+Additionally, our contract manufacturers may not have adequate financial resources to meet their indemnity obligations to us.
 The occurrence of any of these possibilities may adversely affect our business, financial condition and results of operations.

-28. Information relating to the installed manufacturing capacity of our Manufacturing Facilities included in this Prospectus are based on various assumptions and estimates and future production and capacity may vary.
+28. Information relating to the installed manufacturing capacity of our Manufacturing Facilities included in this Red Herring Prospectus are based on various assumptions and estimates and future production and capacity may vary.

-Information relating to the installed manufacturing capacity of our facilities included in this Prospectus are based on various assumptions and estimates of our management that have been taken into account by an independent chartered engineer in the calculation of the installed manufacturing capacity of our Manufacturing Facilities.
-These assumptions and estimates includes the standard capacity calculation practice of the industry in which we operate after examining the reactor capacities and other ancillary equipment installed at the facilities, the period during which the Manufacturing Facilities operated in a year/ period, product mix produced, assumption in relation to utilisation levels, expected operations, product manufacturing cycle, cleaning time, downtime resulting from scheduled maintenance activities, unscheduled breakdowns, as well as expected operational efficiencies.
+Information relating to the installed manufacturing capacity of our facilities included in this Red Herring Prospectus are based on various assumptions and estimates of our management that have been taken into account by an independent chartered engineer in the calculation of the installed manufacturing capacity of our Manufacturing Facilities.
+These assumptions and estimates includes the standard capacity calculation practice of the industry in which we operate after examining the reactor capacities and other ancillary equipment installed at the facilities, the period during which the Manufacturing Facilities operated in a year/period, product mix produced, assumption in relation to utilisation levels, expected operations, product manufacturing cycle, cleaning time, downtime resulting from scheduled maintenance activities, unscheduled breakdowns, as well as expected operational efficiencies.
 For further information, see "Our Business" on page 150.
 Further, the requirements of our customers are not restricted to one type of product and therefore variations in demand for certain types of products also requires us to make certain changes in our manufacturing processes thereby affecting our production schedules.
 We often increase capacity to meet the anticipated demand of our customers or significantly reduce production of certain products depending on potential orders.
 Certain products require lesser process time whereas certain products require more process time in the same manufacturing set-out that we have installed.
-Accordingly, actual production levels and rates may differ significantly from the installed capacity information of our facilities depending on the product type.
+Accordingly, actual production levels and rates may differ significantly from the installed capacity information of our facilities or historical installed capacity information of our facilities depending on the product type.
 Further, the installed capacity, capacity utilisation and other related information may not be computed on the basis of any standard methodology that is applicable across the industry and therefore may not be comparable to capacity information that may be computed and presented by other competitors in the same industry.
-Undue reliance should therefore not be placed on our historical installed capacity information for our existing facilities included in this Prospectus.
+Undue reliance should therefore not be placed on our historical installed capacity information for our existing facilities included in this Red Herring Prospectus.